• Skip to primary navigation

 Set a Grocery Budget

 For example- if you normally spend $600 a month on groceries, bring it down to half.
-Pull the money out in cash, leave your debit card in an underwear drawer or freezer (somewhere out of the site and out of mind for the month).
+Pull the money out in cash, and leave your debit card in an underwear drawer or freezer (somewhere out of the site and out of mind for the month).

 If there are 4 weeks this month, take that $300 and divide it up into 4 envelopes.
 One for each week, and if you use a white mailing envelope, you can also write on it to label it with the date and your shopping list for extra efficiency.